charles-m-knox/gtk-finance-planner/README.md

 A GTK3 desktop application written in Go, using gotk.

-This application is **extremely** unpolished.
+This application is unpolished (but the underlying library providing the finance logic is unit tested and should work well).
 I do not view it as a good representation of "ideal" code.
 I have not refactored or enhanced the code.
 I initially wrote this application in 1 weekend.
 There are going to be bugs.
 It still works pretty well though.

 ## Attributions